Pjj0417/swin-CRM/README.md

 Existing vision-based fatigue detection methods often rely heavily on manually annotated data and may have limited capability in learning robust representations across different drivers and operating conditions.

 To address these challenges, this study investigates a **contrastive self-supervised learning framework** for train driver fatigue detection.
-The framework combines hierarchical visual representation learning, deformable window modeling, masked image reconstruction, and contrastive representation learning to improve the extraction of fatigue-related visual features.
+The framework combines hierarchical visual representation learning, deformable window modeling, masked image reconstruction, and contrastive representation learning.

-As an implementation example, this repository provides **Swin-MAE with DWMM**, illustrating how deformable window modeling can be integrated with masked image reconstruction for self-supervised visual representation learning.
+As a representative implementation example, this repository provides **Swin-MAE with DWMM**, illustrating how deformable window modeling can be integrated with masked image reconstruction for self-supervised fatigue-related visual representation learning.

+Several commonly used visual backbones are also included for comparative experiments.

 ---